tweag/work-daigest/README.md

 #### GitHub data

-GitHub data (issues, PRs, commits) is retrieved automatically using the code in `work_daigest/fetchers/github.py`, but follow instructions in the [fetchers README](work_daigest/fetchers/README.md) of you'd like to manually fetch the data and inspect it.
+GitHub data (issues, PRs, commits) is retrieved automatically using the code in `work_daigest/fetchers/github.py`, but follow instructions in the [fetchers README](work_daigest/fetchers/README.md) if you'd like to manually fetch the data and inspect it.

 #### Google Calendar data